Discipline: Visual Arts

 Carmen's felting workshop was excellent.
 She had a group of Grade 3-4 students and they made a felted bookmark for reading week.
 They were introduced to the legend of felting and then to make and decorate their bookmark with silk embroidery thread.
 They worked in pairs and learned to twist a cord for their bookmark.
 It was a very successful, innovative and interactive activity.
 Jacinthe Alarie, Spécialiste, École Entre-Lacs, Penticton

 The project will focus on the process of felting while exploring social justice issues that the students are encountering and wish to explore more deeply.
 The students who choose to participate (Grades 7-11) will be at the center of the project and will use an active hands-on approach working with wool to make felt works, exhibit their work and organize a poetry evening or show.
 The students will draw from their own experiences to actively shape the project and what they wish to do.
-The project will take shape using an art integrated approach and therefore will connect with other subjects.
+The project will take shape using an arts integrated approach and therefore will connect with other subjects.

-A workshop that looks at the history of felt making, hands-on, sensory experience, learning about the different fibres and breed of sheep.
+A workshop that looks at the history of felt making, hands-on, sensory experience, learning about the different fibres and breeds of sheep.
 I tell the legend of felting to the students.
 They make a bird's nest (Kindergarten, Grade 1).
 Bookmark/bracelet (Grade 2 and up).
 They experience the whole process of felting using fibre, water, soap and friction.